mkramlich/portfolio/sw-eng-MikeKramlich.txt

 * care deeply about my craft
 * strong opinions, weakly held
 * decades of professional experience
-* FOSS contributor, tool-maker and lib author (eg. latlearn on GitHub)
+* FOSS contributor, tool-maker and lib author (eg. LatLearn on GitHub)
 * solved and shipped, over and over again
 * good writer and oral communicator
 * code samples in public repos on GitHub: